Integral314/VeriskPres/index.md

 ## [1] 0.8335561
 ```

 The model returned by the `step()` function (above), gives an Adjusted $R^{2}$ indicating that this model explains 83% of the variance of the data around its mean, so this model is much stronger than the earlier fit.
-Also, by comparing the residual plots in Figure 2 and Figure 3, we can see there is more heteroskedacity in this model.
-Figure 3 indicates several outliers  Chrysler Imperial, Fiat 128 and Toyota Corolla which we may wish to exclude.

 ---